drashna/qmk_mkdocs/docs/en/docs/documentation_best_practices.md

 !!! warning
     This is important

-### Tips
+### General Tips

 ```
 !!! tip
     This is a helpful tip.
 ```

 Renders as:

 !!! tip
     This is a helpful tip.

 # Documenting Features